 - You can’t judge a mango by its color unless you know that species of mango very well.
 Not all mangoes are golden yellow, not all are red, so that is not the best indicator.

-How to Help a Mango Ripen Faster?
+How to Help Ripen Faster?

 Mangoes will continue to ripen after picked when stored at room temperature.
 You can allow your mangoes to ripen with a day or 2 on the kitchen counter naturally.
 However, if you are in a rush, you can place your mangoes in a brown paper bag for a day or 2 to expedite the process.